-CPM is a metric used to find out or measure the cost of displaying an ad to 1,000 viewers.
+CPM stands for cost per thousand impressions, which is a metric used to measure the cost of displaying an ad to 1,000 viewers.
 It’s calculated by dividing the total cost of the ad campaign by the number of impressions and then multiplying the result by 1,000.

 CPM = (Total Cost of the Campaign / Number of Impressions) x 1,000